 Ensuring your aquarium stays cycled is usually quite easy, but it’s something that many people accidentally mess up.
 It’s important to understand that your beneficial bacteria are living on surfaces receiving oxygen.
 This means they do not live in the water itself, so water changes should not alter your tank’s cycle.
 However, they do live on substrate and within the filtration system.
 Most manufacturers recommend frequent replacement of filter cartridges and other filter media.

-What happens when people stick to the manufacturer’s recommendations is they accidentally crash the tank’s cycle by removing beneficial bacteria with the filter media.
+What happens when people stick to the manufacturer’s recommendations is that they accidentally crash the tank’s cycle by removing beneficial bacteria with the filter media.
 Ideally, you should be using long-lasting filter media that can be rinsed in dirty tank water as needed to remove solid waste, but that does not require routine replacement.
 If your filter media does require replacement, don’t replace all of your media at one time.
 Spreading it out over a few weeks will help maintain your cycle.

 Some of this may sound complex and scientific, and to a certain extent, it is.
 However, the process of cycling your aquarium using ammonia doesn’t have to be difficult.
 Even if you’re not confident that you fully understand all aspects of the nitrogen cycle, you can still properly cycle your tank.
 The nitrogen cycle is a complex process that can be difficult to understand, so you’re not alone.
 Understanding the needs and purpose of your beneficial bacteria, the addition of ammonia, and how to maintain your cycle are the most important pieces of information you need to cycle your aquarium using liquid ammonia.